 Tracy Mitrano is a cybersecurity expert, teacher, and mother.
 She was born and raised in Western New York and has lived in the Southern Tier and the Finger Lakes throughout her adult life.

-Tracy’s main background is as a Cybersecurity expert and lawyer.
+Tracy’s describes herself all over the web as a cyber security expert, however she has no formal educational degrees in cyber security.
 She however has been in academia almost her whole professional career.
 My background as an oral surgeon has been to actually practice as an oral surgeon since 1997, 6 of those years on active duty Army.
 I actually delivered healthcare when you count being out of dental school in 1990 for 28 years.
 I am a subject matter expert on the opioid issue and have a novel approach in the healthcare section below.
 I have practiced in many areas of the country both North and South and in many health care systems.
 I am a father of 4 kids, now grown and one is special needs who was born 1 lb 4.2 ounces, has a seizure disorder, mild cerebral palsy and is autistic.
 She is in day hab but needs constant supervision.
 My wife, who is my nurse at my practice is the amazing primary caregiver, but we both work to make her life healthy and happy.
 During 3 months of part of my oral and maxillofacial surgery residency, my daily routine was hospital work as a resident, going to the hospital where my daughter incubated as a preemie under a cake cover (true) and endless hours there then to go home exhausted and start all over the next day.

 As one silver lining in these experiences, we experienced what is was like to go through airports with her and how difficult it is to navigate with an autistic child.
 Therefore, I am starting a practice/mock airport experience for special needs children and adults in the Tompkins County Airport with the help of Director Mike Hall this Spring and plan on this being an annual event.
 It would be the only one in far Upstate New York, Albany having had this done as well as JFK.
 Stay tuned.